In need of additional working capital to purchase a dump truck?

 Dump Truck Financing Option for Startups

-Your monthly payments get higher the lower your credit score gets.
-Startup businesses need a minimum of a 650 credit score to be considered financially stable.
-If you have at least a 650 credit score you can put little down, get competitive rates and have terms up 60 months.
+Your monthly payments get higher the lower your personal credit score gets.
+Startup dirt hauling businesses need a minimum of a 650 credit score to be considered financially stable.
+If you have at least a 650 credit score you can put little down, get competitive rates and have lease terms up 60 months.
 If you're under a 650 expect to put two payments down and up to 20% down.
 If you're below a 600 credit score expect to put 50% down or have additional collateral.

 If you’re a new dump truck business with a good credit score, getting a dump truck financing will be easier.
 Dump truck financing companies use your credit score to assess your capability to repay the borrowed money.
 It also plays a big role in determining your monthly payment.
 Chances for businesses getting dump truck financing is relatively high as long as the owner has a good credit score.